-following an AB+ A+ sequence of events (i.e., the BB experimental condition) to following an AB+ C+ sequences of events (i.e., the BB control condition).
+The operationalization that we adopt here—which was first introduced by McCormack et al. (2009, Exp.
+2)—eschews this limitation.
+On this operationalization, BB reasoning is assessed by comparing how participants treat object B following an AB+ A+ sequence of events (i.e., the BB experimental condition) to how participants treat object B following an AB+ C+ sequences of events (i.e., the BB control condition).
 These two conditions differ in terms of the object that is shown during the elemental phase (i.e., A or C) and that object’s relation to B (and thereby the potential impact that this object has on how B is treated).
 For example, in the BB experimental condition, a dependency is presumably established between objects A and B because both objects appear together during the compound phase of the condition.
-This means that during the subsequent elemental phase should affect participants’ (retrospective) treatment of B. In contrast, in the BB control condition, object C never appeared with object B, which necessarily means that C’s causal status should.
-Crucially, the blicket effect itself is held constant the machine activates.
+This means that the observed causal efficacy of object A during the subsequent elemental phase should affect participants’ (retrospective) treatment of object B. In contrast, in the BB control condition, object C never appeared with object B, which necessarily means that C’s causal status should not affect how participants evaluate object B. Crucially, the blicket effect itself is held constant such that, across both conditions and the compound and elemental phases the machine activates.

 An open question

-There is yet another reason to exercise caution before accepting the claim that human beings engage in BB reasoning.
+There is yet another reason to exercise caution before accepting the claim that human beings use Bayesian inference to engage in BB reasoning.
 This has to do with the fact that it is not known whether human children engage in BB reasoning for three (or more) objects.
-The is because most, if not all, of the studies on BB reasoning in human children have tended to use two objects.
+The is because most, if not all, of the studies on BB reasoning in human children have tended to use two objects (i.e., objects A and B).
 This research is important because it has revealed that BB reasoning may emerge by 3 years of age, but it leaves unaddressed whether children can engage in BB reasoning when asked to reason about three or more objects.
-This issue is worth addressing because if a Bayesian-inference mechanism is assumed to underpin human causal reasoning , then it is crucial to show that continue to engage in BB reasoning even when about three (or more) objects.
-In other words, if to elucidate the cognitive mechanisms by which children reason causally in the real world, then it is crucial that we understand how causal reasoning unfolds in situations that more closely approximate .
+This issue is worth addressing because if a Bayesian-inference mechanism is assumed to underpin human causal reasoning in the real world, then it is crucial to show that children continue to engage in BB reasoning even when reasoning about three (or more) objects.
+In other words, if a key goal is to elucidate the cognitive mechanisms by which children reason causally in the real world, then it is crucial that we understand how causal reasoning unfolds in situations that more closely approximate children’s natural environments.

-One may question whether However, if Bayesian inference is the cognitive mechanism that underpins , then the difference between these two settings is far from trivial.
-This is because in the two--cause setting, participants need only to determine which of four candidate causal hypotheses generated the observed data. , in the three- or even four--cause setting, participants need to determine which of eight (in the case of 3 candidate causes) or sixteen (in the case of 4 candidate causes) hypotheses is the one that generated the observed data. participants must consider four times as many causal hypotheses as participants in the two-candidate-cause setting.
+One may question whether asking children to reason about three or four objects can really tell us more about the cognitive mechanisms that underlay causal reasoning than asking children to reason about two objects.
+This is because the two situations differ trivially by at most two potential causes.
+However, if Bayesian inference is the cognitive mechanism that underpins BB reasoning, then the difference between these two settings is far from trivial.
+This is because in the two-potential-cause setting, participants need only to determine which of four candidate causal hypotheses generated the observed data.
+In contrast, in the three- or even four-potential-cause setting, participants need to determine which of eight (in the case of 3 candidate causes) or sixteen (in the case of 4 candidate causes) hypotheses is the one that generated the observed data.
+This means that participants must consider four times as many causal hypotheses in the four-potential-cause setting as participants in the two-candidate-cause setting.